Anonymous642/RESPEC-CFA/README.md

 ## Selecting a Test Application

-We evaluate ReSpec-CFA against 6 real-world MCU applications: a Geiger counter (geiger), GPS sensor (GPS), mouse (mouse), syringe pump (syringe), temperature sensor (temp), and an ultrasonic sensor (ultra).
+We evaluate RESPEC-CFA against 6 real-world MCU applications: a Geiger counter (geiger), GPS sensor (GPS), mouse (mouse), syringe pump (syringe), temperature sensor (temp), and an ultrasonic sensor (ultra).

 To select an application for testing open `vrf/application.h` and the edit `#define APP_SEL` statement on line 12 with the desired application.
 The appropriate value for each application is listed above the defines statement.